paulmuc/paulmuc/README.md

 - 👋 Hi, I’m @paulmuc
-- 👀 I’m interested in ... ninjutsu, software, drawing and painting and tens of other things
+- 👀 I’m interested in ... software, drawing and painting and tens of other things
 - 🌱 I’m currently learning ... how to build software properly, C, C++, Python
 - 💞️ I’m looking to collaborate on ... anything interesting
 - 📫 How to reach me ... drop me an email